majbthrd/SaleaeSWDAnalyzer/README.md

 ## Background

 This was written in 2013, long before Saleae started bundling their own "SWD" analyzer.
-It doesn't have the fancy "Decoded Protocols" window that Saleae added in subsequent years (you must use the "Export as text/csv" option), but I continue to find that this analyzer decodes transactions that the Saleae offering seems unable to.
+I continue to find that this analyzer decodes transactions that the Saleae offering seems unable to.

 ## Building